vitar/clrf/src/en/practice/p05-individual-vision.md

 ____________________________________________________________
 ____________________________________________________________

-### 7. Which of my personal dreams and fantasies do I want to keep even if they are not fully realized?
+### 7. Which of my personal dreams and fantasies do I want to preserve, even if they are not fully realized?

 ____________________________________________________________
 ____________________________________________________________

 ## Conclusion

-After completing, discuss your vision with your partner.
-Comparing individual visions helps find the common core and see differences that can be considered in the joint picture of the future.
+After you complete it, discuss your vision with your partner.
+Comparing individual visions helps you find the common core and identify differences that can be incorporated into the shared picture of the future.